hpcc-systems/DataPatterns/README.md

 ### DataPatterns

-DataPatterns is an ECL bundle that provides some basic data profiling and research tools to an ECL programmer.
+DataPatterns is an ECL bundle that provides data profiling and research tools to an ECL programmer.

 ### Table of Contents